Changing Document and Folder Volumes

 In the web client

-3. Select the volume from the Default Volume drop-down menu.
+3. Next to Default Volume, select a volume from the drop-down menu.

 Related Topics